dikortis/LetsTalkETC/Episodes/Episode_11.md

-right that's its main importance and that's because you don't want to trust someone your money yeah that aside delegating work this again lays on top of blockchain it doesn't really affect how centralized or decentralized blockchain
+right that's its main importance and that's because you don't want to trust someone your money that aside delegating work this again lays on top of blockchain it doesn't really affect how centralized or decentralized blockchain